Physics-50/General/docs/interpreting-plots.md

 \end{equation}
 Here, $$\chi$$ is the Greek letter "chi" (pronounced like ["Kai"](https://www.marketplace.org/2020/10/01/canadas-tourist-driven-pne-pivots-to-hosting-film-production/){:target="_blank"}).

-In particular we defined a weighted least squares fit as the linear function that minimized this parameter.
+In particular we defined a weighted least squares fit as one that adjusted the fit parameters to minimize this quantity.

-Now that you've performed the fit, the next question is how to interpret the results.
+Now that you've performed a fit, the next question is how to interpret the results.

 #### 1. Uncertainties in the fitted slope and intercept